xandramax/Volume1/README.md

 Algomorph is an intelligent signal router, building from the familiar concepts of FM algorithms and expanding in service of both FM synthesis as well as general-purpose audio and CV routing.

-Algomorph is capable of storing three independing routing states and crossfading between them.
+Algomorph is capable of storing three independent routing states and crossfading between them.
 Crossfading can be controlled both manually and via control voltage, including at audio rates.

 Algomorph includes a visualizer which displays the current algorithm as a directed graph.
-The graph visualizations are hardcoded, and the vector data is generated using a combination of manual dot-language enumeration of the problem-space (1979 graphs as defined for the purposes of this project), rendering to SVG via [GraphViz](https://graphviz.org/), and further processing with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
+The graph visualizations are hard-coded, and the vector data is generated using a combination of manual dot-language enumeration of the problem-space (1979 graphs as defined for the purposes of this project), rendering to SVG via [GraphViz](https://graphviz.org/), and further processing with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).

 Algomorph features five user-assignable CV/trigger/audio inputs, two sum outputs (each of whose state is determined by algorithm and morphing), and a phase output.
 Try feeding Algomorph multiple clocked modulation sources as Morph CV, then use the phase output as a combined clock source and/or a source of combined Morph CV for chaining with a second Algomorph module.

 Algomorph has a user-assignable auxiliary knob located at the center of the main Morph Knob.
-By default, this functions as a morph CV attenuverter.
+By default, this functions as a Morph CV attenuverter.

 It is intended for use with modules capable of linear through-zero FM, or phase modulation, such as these operators:
 * Bogaudio [FM-OP](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp)